lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 ## Graduate students

-Our researchers are members of different Graduate Program.
+Our researchers are members of different Graduate Programs.
 Therefore, if you are interested in being supervised by a specific researcher, please contact her/him/them using the details on our Team tab.

 If you are interested in a rotation in our Lab, please contact <a href="mailto:kupske@gmail.com">Dr. Kupske</a>. directly.
 We are primarily an Experimental Linguistics lab, so a background in the area and in coding (R and Python) and data analysis (R or Python) helps students make the most of their rotation but is not mandatory.